BenaroyaResearch/primary_T_MPRA/README.md

-# Primary T-cell MPRA project code
+# Primary T-cell screens project code

-In this README, there will be information on each .Rmd which is used to analyze the data of the paper "linking candidate causal autoimmune variants to T-cell networks using genetic and epigenetic screens".
+In this README, there will be information on each analysis code file which is used to analyze the data of the paper "linking candidate causal autoimmune variants to T-cell networks using genetic and epigenetic screens".

 ### 20240913_eliminate_SNP.Rmd

 This Rmd eliminates a SNP which appeared in the results which should not have been there.

 ### 20240913_mpra_merge_creation_FINAL.Rmd

 This Rmd takes the basic MPRA information and contextualize it with linkage disequillirium, epigenetic and transcription factor binding data.
 This creates the expanded table which is called mpra merge.

 ### 20240913_mpra_hg_19_to_38_final.Rmd

 After the MPRA merge table is created, I incorporated human genome liftover data to have seperate hg19, hg38 and hg19 and 38 tables.
 I have already done this and both columns appear in the final table so you don't need to do this agian.

 ### 20240820_DHS_precision_recall_grid.Rmd

 This Rmd contains the grid search which is used to estimate the cut-offs for high activity variants (p-CREs) and allelic-specific expression variants (emVars).

 ### 20240913_motifbeakr_enrichment_analysis_FINAL.Rmd

 This Rmd contains the transcription factor binding analysis of the MPRA data.
+The steps to this analysis include:

+1. Create a Granges bed file of the variants mpra tested in the MPRA

+2. Run motifbreakR function to generate TF binding data on the MPRA variants

+3. Merge motifbreakr and MPRA data

+4. Run t-test of primary T cell MPRA expression of variants which do and do not bind to each tf

+5. Repeat step 4 with jurkat mpra expression data

+6. Run t-test analysis for variants fine mapped to each disease

+7. Merge the primary tcell and unstimulated jurkat data

+8. Compare the results of jurkat and primary T cells

  ### 20240914_tf_columns_mpra_merge.Rmd

 After creating TF data, create the columns which are used in MPRA merge.

 ### 20240914_UK_biobank_finemapping_enrichment.Rmd

 This Rmd contains the enrichments for emVars in UKBB fine-mapping data.

 ### 20240913_mpra_supplementary_tables.Rmd

 Finally using all the tables which I have created so far, I put the tables into the final format which appears in the paper.

 ### Raylab Analysis V2G Jupyter Notebook